4ndrelim/4ndrelim.github.io/content/blog/hong-kong/index.md

 <br>

-Yeah I realized clubs are best entered slightly tipsy.
-The loud music, flashing lights, weird dance-offs, and pukings, make the sober really out of place.
+Yeah I was reminded that clubs are best entered slightly tipsy.
+The loud music, flashing lights, weird dance-offs, and sudden pukings, make the sober feel really out of place.

 ### Dumb and Dumber
 One of my biggest takeaways was a fateful encounter with Ed and Kevin.

-I first met Kevin at Mizu bouldering gym, and he later intorudced me to Ed.
+I first met Kevin at a bouldering gym called Mizu, and he later intorudced me to Ed.
 Kevin had just returned from an outdoor crag and was cooling down on the MoonBoard.
 Having never tried moonboard before, i asked for advice.
 He was friendly, and we became quick friends.
 He even invited me to join him outdoors, which I really appreciated.

 <div style="width: 66%; text-align: left;">
     <img src="./crag.jpg" alt="Crag" style="width: 100%; height: auto;">